Introduction

 <input type="email" [field]="loginForm.email" /><input type="password" [field]="loginForm.password" />

-As a result, user changes (such as typing in the field) automatically updates the form, and any programmatic changes update the displayed value as well:
+As a result, user changes (such as typing in the field) automatically updates the form.

 <!-- Render form value that updates automatically as user types --><p>Email: {{ loginForm.email().value() }}</p>